 By 2004, we had five kids under our roof and darts was taking a back seat to dance performances, hockey games, soccer, etc. We still made some tournaments in Alaska, but it usually involved bringing kids with us.
 In 2006, I gave up my position as ADO Regional Director and let darts take a back seat to my ever-increasing family obligations.
 In 2004, I had started an annual tournament in Cooper Landing, Alaska, that I had continued to run.

 Today, I work as a Project Manager in Alaska's Oil and Gas industry.
-Michele works at a local Yoga studio and is an officer with the Kenai Peninsula Soccer Club and our local dart league.
+Michele works at a local Yoga studio and is an officer with our local dart league.
 We run a several dart tournaments on the Kenai Peninsula and are involved with a few more around Alaska.
 I just took on the job as the ADO Region 1-1 Director for Alaska.